• Home

 The importance of Up Helly Aa is reflected in the fact that for 24 hours the Guizer Jarl is given the freedom of Lerwick and is invited as guest of honour to a Town Hall reception.
 This is a real honour for the Jarl and the squad and is for invited guests only.

-After the reception, the squad separates into two “ranks” who make various visits around Lerwick stopping at schools, care homes and supported living accommodation and other community hubs, giving as many locals as possible the chance to meet the squad.
+After the reception, the squad makes various visits around Lerwick, stopping at schools, care homes and supported living accommodation and other community hubs, giving as many locals as possible the chance to meet the squad.

 Vikings at Shetland Museum